samuelbalogh/rag-benchmark/002-implementation-plan.md

 - ragas for evaluation
 - networkx for graph operations and algorithms
 - nano-graphrag for lightweight graphrag implementation
+- pyterrier or rank_bm25 for sparse vector retrieval
 - pytest for testing

 ### 8.2 development tools